DaydreamDevelopment/daydream-website-old/_portfolios/petrotech.md

   - Web
   - Jekyll
 icon: fa fa-tint
-description: Petrotech Environmental Services specializes in petroleum based spill cleanup as well as contaminated soil excavation and site remediation.
+description: We built Petrotech Environmental Services a Jekyll website to show that they specialize in petroleum based spill cleanup as well as contaminated soil excavation and site remediation.
 link: /portfolio/petrotech.html
 ---
-Petrotech Environmental Services specializes in petroleum based spill cleanup as well as contaminated soil excavation and site remediation.
+We built Petrotech Environmental Services a Jekyll website to show that they specialize in petroleum based spill cleanup as well as contaminated soil excavation and site remediation.